Presidential dollar coins: First spouse program

 The United States has honored the spouses of each of the presidents honored by the Presidential $1 Coin Act by issuing half-ounce $10 gold coins featuring their images, in the order they served as first spouse, beginning in 2007.
 All first spouses have been women (often called first ladies).

 The obverse of these coins feature portraits of the nation's first spouses, their names, the dates and order of their terms as first spouse, as well as the year of minting or issuance, and the words "In God We Trust" and "Liberty".
 The United States Mint issued the first spouse gold coins on the same schedule as the presidential $1 coins issued honoring the presidents.
 Each coin has a unique reverse design featuring an image emblematic of that spouse's life and work, as well as the words "The United States of America", "E Pluribus Unum", "$10", "1/2 oz.", and ".9999 fine gold".

 When a president served unmarried, as four presidents did, a gold coin was issued bearing an obverse image emblematic of Liberty as depicted on a circulating coin of that era, and bearing a reverse image emblematic of themes of that president.
 One exception is the coin depicting suffragist Alice Paul which represents the era of the Chester A. Arthur presidency, as Arthur was a widower.

 The act, as written, explicitly states that the first spouse coins are to be released at the same time as their respective $1 presidential coins.
 Because the act links a first spouse's eligibility for a coin to that of the presidential spouse, it means that a living first spouse could have appeared on a coin; this did not happen, though Nancy Reagan died only a few months before the release of her coin.

 The United States Mint launched these coins officially at 12 pm EDT on June 19, 2007.

 They provided two versions of the coin: a proof version for $429.95 and an uncirculated version for $410.95.

 The United States Mint also produces and makes available to the public bronze medal duplicates of the first spouse gold coins which are not legal tender.
 In February 2009 Coin World reported that some 2007 Abigail Adams medals were struck using the reverse from the 2008 Louisa Adams medal.
 These pieces, called mules, were contained within the 2007 first spouse medal set.

-Although the First Spouse program ended in 2016, it was continued in 2020 to honor Barbara Bush.
+Although the First Spouse program ended in 2016, it was continued in 2020 to honor Barbara Bush, who died on April 17, 2018.
+On February 19, 2025, Senator Catherine Cortez Masto introduced a bill for continuation to honor Rosalynn Carter, who died on November 19, 2023.

 A full listing of the coins is: